-If you lived in Greenland instead of United States, you would:
+If you moved to Greenland from the United States, you would:

 MAKE 27.3% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,